In this lesson you will learn how to correctly layer your quilt to avoid any puckering.

 ideal or a large table.

 Step One: Firstly, press all seams flat on the quilt top.
-Press the backing well also.
+Press the backing well also. (click here for information about creating your backing)

 Make sure there are no loose threads on back of the quilt top, especially dark threads that lay on white fabric.
 If they remain there, they will be visible from the right side after quilting.